ayushka11/1inch_server/API_docs.md

-# Limit Order Server API Documentation
+# Ethereum Token Trading API Documentation

-A REST API server for creating and managing 1inch limit orders on Ethereum mainnet.
+A comprehensive REST API server for token swaps and limit orders on Ethereum mainnet using 1inch protocol.

 ## Base URL
 ```